MonBjo/school_homework/README.md

 ## Frameworks

-00. I never finished any homework for this class as react had an update in the middle of the course and I never came around to finish anything.
+00. I never finished any homework for this class as react had an update in the middle of the course, I was confused so I never came around to finish anything, but I still did well on my assignments.

     Individual assigment; [E-Wallet](https://github.com/MonBjo/e-wallet)